Bridging Crystal Structure and Material Properties via Bond-Centric Descriptors: Closest Wannier Function

-The unique parameter-dependency of CWF is just the defining for the guiding function $\widehat{A}$.
+The only parameter dependence of the CWF construction lies in the definition of the guiding matrix $\widehat{A}$.
 In earlier works, this was defined by the atomic orbital projection matrix $\langle a \mid n\rangle$ with a weight of $w_n$:

-The role of $w_n$ is just to highlight our concerned energy window, similar with the frozen windows of MLWF.
+The role of $w_n$ is to emphasize the energy window of interest, similar to the frozen windows used in MLWF.
 Here we let

-to ensure all the occupation states can be well described by CWFs. $\Delta$ is a broaden index to control the energy window above the Fermi level. $o$ is a finite small quantity to ensure all the singular value of $\widehat{A}$ are non-zero.
-In our works, we set $\Delta$ = 2.0 eV and $o$ = 0.01.
+to ensure that all occupied states can be well described by CWFs. $\Delta$ is a broadening parameter to control the energy window above the Fermi level. $o$ is a small finite quantity introduced to ensure that all singular values of $\widehat{A}$ are non-zero.
+In this work, we set $\Delta$ = 2.0 eV and $o$ = 0.01.

-In addition to $w_n$, in the definition of guiding matrix $\widehat{A}$, we also involved the dual bases.
-As the nonorthogonality of the original set of atomic orbitals $|a\rangle$, we can define a set of their dual bases $|a'\rangle$:
+In addition to $w_n$, in the definition of guiding matrix $\widehat{A}$, we also introduced the dual basis.
+Because of the nonorthogonality of the original set of atomic orbitals $|a\rangle$, we can define a set of corresponding dual basis functions, $|a'\rangle$:

-In mathematics, the dual orbital $|a'\rangle$ describes the unique Hilbert space of $|a\rangle$ and therefore is orthometric to other atomic orbitals:
+In mathematical terms, the dual orbital $|a'\rangle$ describes the unique dual vector associated with $|a\rangle$ and is therefore orthogonal to the other atomic orbitals: